 Because Green Belt is a lower-ranked certification than Black Belt, typically, you’ll have a Black Belt supervising and guiding you.
 For example, you might have a Black Belt running a Quality Management department while you lead a team within that department.

 How Can a Six Sigma Green Belt Help Your Career?

 The Six Sigma Green Belt certification tells prospective employers that you’re qualified to assist in running quality control and management programs.
-People with the required skill set are in high demand across the manufacturing and IT sectors in particular.
+People with the required skill set are in high demand in the manufacturing and IT sectors.

 How Do You Become a Six Sigma Green Belt?

-To gain the certification, most people find it simplest to attend a Green Belt course and study for a few weeks afterwards to ensure that the concepts stick.
-Then, once confident with the material, take an exam through one of the groups that offer Green Belt certification.
-Note that there is a cost for the exam, although many course providers can offer a slight discount on it – depending on the certifying organization, of course.
+To gain the certification, most people find it simplest to attend a Green Belt course and study for a few weeks afterward to ensure that the concepts stick.
+Then, once confident with the material, take an exam through one of the groups offering Green Belt certification.
+Note that there is a cost for the exam, although many course providers can offer a slight discount on it – depending on the certifying organization.

 Who offers Six Sigma certifications?

 There are three main ways to get certified in the world of Six Sigma: